-- hearings.
+- with the confidential information, the party may file instead one copy of the entire document that is stamped "CONFIDENTIAL." - 20.
+Confidential testimony may be offered or subject to cross-examination at hearings.
 Parties have the right to object to the admissibility of confidential information on standard evidentiary grounds such as relevance.
 Confidential information that is received into evidence will be kept under seal.
 Confidential information shall be discussed only after the hearing is closed to all persons except the Commission, its Staff, hearing examiners, court reporters, attorneys of record and individuals to whom the designated information is available under the terms of this Protective Order.
 Parties shall make every effort at hearings to ask and answer questions in such a way as to preserve the confidentiality of the information without the need to close the hearing.
 The transcript of live testimony or oral argument disclosing confidential information shall be kept under seal and copies provided only to persons entitled to access to confidential information.
-Neither the parties nor their attorneys shall disclose or provide copies of the contents of such transcripts to anyone other than those who may have access to the designated information under the terms of this Protective Order. - 16.
+Neither the parties nor their attorneys shall disclose or provide copies of the contents of such transcripts to anyone other than those who may have access to the designated information under the terms of this Protective Order. - 21.
 If a party disagrees with a claim that information is confidential or should not be disclosed, the parties shall first attempt to resolve the dispute on an informal basis.
 If the parties cannot resolve the dispute informally, the party contesting the confidential treatment may file a motion with the Commission.
-Commission Staff should also be prepared to challenge a confidential designation when Staff believes that the information does not meet the definition of confidential information.
-When a dispute concerning the confidentiality is brought before the Commission, the Commission will review the matter to determine (1) if the party claiming confidentiality has met its burden of establishing the confidential designation is proper, and (2) whether disclosure is warranted under K.S.A.
+Commission Staff should also be prepared to challenge a confidential designation when Staff believes the information does not meet the definition of confidential information.
+When a dispute concerning confidentiality is brought before the Commission, the Commission will review the matter to determine (1) if the party claiming confidentiality has met its burden of establishing the confidential designation is proper, and (2)

+whether disclosure is warranted under K.S.A.
 66-1220a.
 The contested information shall not be disclosed pending the Commission's ruling.

-17. All persons who are afforded access to confidential information under the terms of this Protective Order shall neither use nor disclose such information for purposes of business or competition or any other purpose other than the purpose of preparation for and litigation of this proceeding.
+22. All persons who are afforded access to confidential information under the terms of this Protective Order shall neither use nor disclose such information for purposes of business or competition or any other purpose other than the purpose of preparation for and litigation of this proceeding.
 During the course of this proceeding, parties shall keep confidential information secure in accordance with the purposes and intent of this order.
 At the conclusion of this proceeding, including judicial review, a party claiming that information was confidential may require that other persons in possession of its confidential information return or destroy all such confidential information and all notes, tapes, documents, and any other medium containing, summarizing, or otherwise embodying such confidential information.
 If the party claiming confidentiality requests destruction, the person destroying the information shall certify its destruction.
 Counsel shall be entitled to retain memoranda or pleadings including or embodying confidential information to the extent reasonably necessary to preserve a file on this proceeding.

-Discovery Order
+V. Discovery Order